Gauss-Bonnet-Chern theorem on moduli space: Introduction

 The moduli space of complex structures of a polarized K\"ahler manifold is of fundamental interest to algebraic geometers and to string theorists.
 The study of its geometry is greatly enriched by considering the Hodge structure of the underlying manifolds.
 The moduli space at infinity is particularly interesting because it is related to the degeneration of \ka manifolds.
 Even when we know very little about the degeneration itself, by the works of Schmid~\cite{schmid}, Steenbrink~\cite{steenbrink}, Cattani-Kaplan-Schmid~\cite{cks1}, and many others, we have a good understanding of the degeneration of the corresponding Hodge structures.

-The purposes of this paper are twofold: first, based on the work of~\cite{schmid,steenbrink,cks1}, we prove a Gauss-Bonnet-Chern type theorem in full generality for the Chern-Weil forms of Hodge bundles.
+The purposes of this paper are twofold: first, based on the work of~\cites{schmid,steenbrink,cks1}, we prove a Gauss-Bonnet-Chern type theorem in full generality for the Chern-Weil forms of Hodge bundles.
 That is, the Chern-Weil forms compute the corresponding Chern classes.
 This settles a long standing problem.
 Second, we apply the result to Calabi-Yau moduli, and proved the corresponding Gauss-Bonnet-Chern type theorem in the setting of Weil-Petersson geometry.
 As an application of our results in string theory, we prove that the number of flux vacua of type II string compactified on a Calabi-Yau manifold is finite, and their number is bounded by an intrinsic geometric quantity.

-Several partial results on Gauss-Bonnet-Chern type theorems have been proved during the last 30 years.
+Several partial results in this direction have been proved during the last 30 years.
 If the dimension of the moduli space is $1$, then Chern-Weil forms are ``good'' in the sense of Mumford~\cite{mumford1} and thus the Gauss-Bonnet-Chern theorem follows.
 Cattani-Kaplan-Schmid~\cite{cks1} and Koll\'ar~\cite{kollar} independently obtained the Gauss-Bonnet-Chern type theorem for the first Chern class on a general moduli space.
-In the setting of Weil-Petersson geometry~\cite{ls-1}, the rationality of the Weil-Petersson volume was proved independently in~\cite{ls-2} and~\cite{todo-1}, and the rationality of the first Chern class of the Weil-Petersson metric was proved in~\cite{ls-2}.
-If the dimension of the moduli space is $2$, then the Gauss-Bonnet-Chern type theorem was proved in ~\cite{dl-2}.
+In the setting of Weil-Petersson geometry~\cite{ls-1}, the rationality of the Weil-Petersson volume was proved independently in Lu-Sun~\cite{ls-2} and Todorov~\cite{todo-1}, and the rationality of the first Chern class of the Weil-Petersson metric was proved in~\cite{ls-2}.
+If the dimension of the moduli space is $2$, then the Gauss-Bonnet-Chern type theorem was proved in Douglas-Lu~\cite{dl-2}.